 - Weight changes

-Here are five ways to cope with jealousy:
+Here are seven ways to cope with jealousy:

 2. Take Control of Your Fears

 It’s important to remember that feelings or “reasons” for jealousy can feel very real for the person experiencing them, even if there is no evidence.
-To build trust, set expectations in the relationship and have agreed upon ground rules.
+To build trust, set expectations in the relationship and have agreed-upon ground rules to help mitigate any future jealous feelings.

 Keeping a gratitude journal and practicing mindfulness meditation can help you center yourself and take back control of your emotions so jealousy doesn’t take over.